-The following tables present the Level 3 Investments at fair value and the significant unobservable inputs used in the valuations as of March 31, 2014 and December 31, 2013:
+The following tables present the Level 3 Investments at fair value and the significant unobservable inputs used in the valuations as of June 30, 2014 and December 31, 2013.
+The below tables are not intended to be all-inclusive, but rather to provide information on the significant unobservable inputs and valuation techniques as they relate to the Company's determination of fair values.